stefanbohne/bynar/docs/tutorial.rst

     > = 'x is $result$'
     "x is even"

-It takes a boolean as condition and, if it is ``true``, the statement following ``then`` will be executed.
+It takes a boolean as condition and if the condition is ``true`` the statement following ``then`` will be executed.
 Otherwise the statement following ``else`` will be executed.
 The ``else``-part can be omitted, in which case the the empty statement (``pass``) will be executed if the condition is ``false``.
 So